Love, Relationships, and Home Care

-As we celebrate Valentines Day there couldn’t be a better time to talk about the importance of love and its relationship to happier ageing.
+As we celebrate Valentines Day there couldn’t be a better time to talk about the importance of love and its relationship to home care.
 There’s no denying it, healthy romantic relationships are most definitely good for the heart.
 But science confirms that healthy relationships in any form, from spouses to trusted associates, are the key to happiness and to living a healthier, longer, more fulfilling life.

 For most of us, we spend a good part of our “younger” and mid-life planning for older age.
-In particular we focus on financial security and our physical well being, thinking about our living and “care” arrangements framed in the context of how or if we will be able to physically and financially take care of ourselves..
-Will we need someone to help us prepare meals?
-Will we need help bathing, shopping, driving?
-Will we be able to afford aged care?
-Can we access a home care package to help fund our aged care plan?
+In particular we focus on financial security and our physical well being, thinking about our living and “care” arrangements framed in the context of how or if we will be able to physically and financially take care of ourselves.
+Will we need care in the home to help us prepare meals?
+Will we need home care to help with bathing, shopping, driving?
+Will we be able to afford home care?
+Can we access a home care package to help fund our care plan?

 The overriding finding which George Vaillant and his team put so simply: “good relationships are what keep us happier and healthier.